JetBrains-Research/astminer/README.md

 ## About
 Astminer was first implemented as a part of pipeline in the [code style extraction project](https://arxiv.org/abs/2002.03997) and later converted into a reusable tool.

-Currently it supports extraction of:
+Currently, it supports extraction of:
 * Path-based representations of files
 * Path-based representations of methods
 * Raw ASTs